Heisenberg homology on surface configurations: Computations for n=2

-where $\ell_p \in \mathbb{B}_2(\Sigma)$ is the loop in $\mathcal{C}_2(\Sigma)$ given by concatenating: \begin{itemize} \item the tether $t_x$ from $c_0$ to a point in $x$, \item a path in $x$ to the intersection point $p$, \item a path in $y$ from $p$ to the endpoint of the tether $t_y$, \item the reverse of the tether $t_y$ back to $c_0$, \end{itemize} $\mathrm{sgn}(\ell_p) \in \{+1,-1\}$ is the sign of the induced permutation in $\mathfrak{S}_2$ and $\mathrm{sgn}(p_i) \in \{+1,-1\}$ is given by the sign convention in Figure \ref{fig:intersection-sign}.
 (In fact, there should be an extra global $-1$ sign on the right-hand side of \eqref{eq:pairing-formula}, which we have suppressed for simplicity.
 Thus \eqref{eq:pairing-formula} is really a formula for $-\eqref{eq:pairing}$.
 This global sign ambiguity does not affect our calculations, since all we need is \emph{a} non-degenerate pairing of the form \eqref{eq:pairing}, and any non-degenerate pairing multiplied by a unit is again a non-degenerate pairing.
 This extra global sign also appears in Bigelow's formula \cite[page 475, ten lines above Lemma 2.1]{Bigelow2001}.
-See \hyperref[appendixC]{Appendix C} for further explanations of these signs.)
+See \hyperref[appendixA]{Appendix A} for further explanations of these signs.)

 With this description of \eqref{eq:pairing}, it is easy to verify that the matrix